-Also of note is the Old US Mint which is the only building in America to have served both as a U.S. and Confederate Mint.
+Also of note is the old US Mint, the only building in America to have served both as a U.S. and Confederate Mint.
 At the time of our visit a very educational exhibit on Napoleon Bonaparte was on display.
-Visit: www.napoleonexhibit.com

 You never know what you might find in the dirt under lawns surrounding historic buildings.
-During our visit we found a group of archeologists from the University of New Orleans were digging right in the main lawn surrounding the old US Mint building.
+During our visit we spotted a group of archaeologists from the University of New Orleans digging right in the main lawn surrounding the old US Mint building.
 Buttons, old musket shells and other era metal was being recovered.
 Fascinating!

 You are in New Orleans – a city well known for their local cuisine.
 Where else is a sandwich a tourist attraction?!
 Make lunch a muffuletta from New Orleans’s finest muffuletta producers, Central Grocery .
 In fact it is this store where the muffuletta originated.
 This Italian-American grocery is located at 923 Decatur Street and was founded in 1906 by an Italian immigrant from Sicily.
 It is still owned by the same family.

-The sandwich consists of muffuletta bread, several meats and cheeses and then the core of the sandwich is the marinated olive salad.
+The sandwich consists of muffuletta bread, several meats and cheeses and then its core is a marinated olive salad.
 Take note, these sandwiches are fairly large and can be shared by several people.
 Visit: www.centralgroceryneworleans.com

 Lüke New Orleans is a fabulous brasserie (French for cafe which is also a restaurant) located in the heart of New Orleans’s downtown area just south of the well-known Canal Street.
 It is located in the Hilton on Charles Street.

 It is one of several restaurants owned by famed chef John Besh.
 John operates an organic farm which provides some of the vegetables and meats for this restaurant.
-Start out your meal with a Sazerac, one of the oldest cocktails in the world which actually originated in New Orleans in the late 1850’s.
+Start our meal with a Sazerac, one of the oldest cocktails in the world – it originated in New Orleans in the late 1850’s.
 Then jump right into the amazing appetizers.
-A couple that we can recommend from first hand experience are the Rabbit Pate and the blood sausage.
+A couple that we can recommend from first hand experience are the Rabbit Pate and the Blood Sausage.

-Great salads including the fresh tomato salad when in season.
-Choose from a plethora of main dishes with some excellent seafood selections.
+Excellent salads include the fresh tomato salad when in season.
+Choose from a plethora of main dishes with some delicious seafood selections.
 Also look for individual specialties based on the day of the week.
 A full service bar includes several custom locally brewed beers.